American Women leaders need to be acknowledged!

 "The future belongs to those who believe in the beauty of their dreams" Eleanor Roosevelt

 Eleanor Roosevelt: diplomat, humanitarian, activist and one of the most beloved and respected women of the 20th Century.
+She was a trail blazing and tireless First Lady.
+The United Nations Declaration of Human Rights was largely her creation.

 *This portrait of Eleanor Roosevelt was featured in the popular Netfix series "The Diplomat."